Foreign visitors consider Romanians among the friendliest and most hospitable people on earth.

 Literacy rate in Romania is 98%.

-• 4% of Romanians speak more than 3 foreign languages
+4% of Romanians speak three or more foreign languages.

 please e-mail: firstname.lastname@example.org or visit www.hippocrenebooks.com